ChadDevOps/Marlin-Ender-3-Max/README.md

 After applying a new firmware, it's best to run `M502` and `M500` to load and save the default settings.
 You can also run Initialize EEPROM from the lcd screen under config advanced settings.
 You will need to re-level the bed after issuing `M502`.

+You can issue commands using pronterface or octoprint (if you have it installed on a raspberry pi - recommended)

 ```
 Reset settings and save them to EEPROM